Dominic-Mu/dsc-phase-5-group-14-project/README.md

 Explore the spatial and temporal dimensions of the data to identify patterns in malaria prevalence.

 #### Data Cleaning
+This involves, the handlig of missing data in the KDHS-MIS dataset and dropping irrelevant columns
 ![Alt text](./images/image.png)
 #### Data Visualization
+Is a powerful tool for exploring, analyzing, and communicating insights from datasets.
+From the KDHS-MIS, some of the visualization made:
 ![Alt text](./images/image2.png)
 ![Alt text](./images/image1.png)